-Reduce the span to resolve the first few harmonics of the signal.
+Reduce the span to resolve the first few

-Display the Analysis menu.

-Choose Harmonic analysis.
+key and knob, the [SPAN DOWN] key or by entering the span numerically. harmonics of the signal.
+15. Press [ANALYZE] Display the Analysis menu.
+Press <harmonic></harmonic> Choose Harmonic analysis.
 (It should still be on from before.)
 The fundamental frequency should still be accurately set.

-Highlight the number of harmonics menu box.

-Enter 11 for the number of harmonics.
+16. Press <# Harmonics> Highlight the number of harmonics menu box.
+Press [1] [1] <enter></enter> Enter 11 for the number of harmonics.
 Notice that harmonic markers (little triangles) appear on top of all of the harmonic peaks.
 These indicate which data points are used in the harmonic calculations.
 The harmonic calculations are displayed in the upper left corner of the graph.
 The top reading is the harmonic level (absolute units) and the lower reading is the distortion (harmonic level divided by the fundamental level).
+17. Now let's measure some harmonics using the reference marker.
 Return the menu display to the main Analysis menu.

-Choose No analysis.
+Press <return></return> Choose No analysis.
 This turns off the harmonic indicators and calculations.

-relative to the fundamental.

-Use the knob to measure the harmonic levels

-Press [MARKER REF]

-This moves the marker to the fundamental peak.

-This sets the marker reference or offset to the frequency and amplitude of the fundamental.
-The marker readout above the graph now reads relative to this offset.
-This is indicated by the in front of the marker readout.
+Press <none></none> This moves the marker to the fundamental peak.
+Press [MARKER MAX/MIN] This sets the marker reference or offset to the frequency and amplitude of the fundamental.
+The Press [MARKER REF] marker readout above the graph now reads relative to this offset.
+This is indicated by the Δ in front of the marker readout.
 A small star shaped symbol is located at the screen location of the reference.

-The [MARKER REF] key also allows the knob to move the marker.
+Press [MARKER] This allows the knob to move the marker.
+Use the knob to measure the harmonic levels relative to the fundamental.
 The marker readout is now relative to the reference or fundamental level.

-Pressing [MARKER REF] again removes the marker offset.
+18. Press [MARKER REF] Pressing [MARKER REF] again removes the marker offset.
 This concludes this measurement example.
 You should have a good feeling for the basic operation of the menus, knob and numeric entry, and marker movement and measurements.

-18. Press [MARKER REF]